nicolas-briemant/web-component-env/README.md

 Provide an up and running env for developing web components.

-> note: web component is a react, react/redux component.
+> a web component is a react, react/redux component.

 ## Features